LCA-EET/LCA/readme_new.md

 ### Installation Instructions
 <a name="a_installation_instructions"></a>
 Unzip the LoveConquersAll_EE.zip archive, and place the LCA folder in your Game Directory (the directory where BG1, SoD, or BG2 is installed.
-For EET playthroughs, LCA must be installed in the BG2 directory and after EET core, but before EET_End.
 If you plan to install the LCA_Explicit mod, that mod must be installed after this mod (LCA) is installed.
 Run the provided setup-LCA.exe to install the mod.
+> [!NOTE]
+> For EET playthroughs, LCA must be installed in the BG2 directory and after EET core, but before EET_End.
 ### EE Playthrough Parameters
 <a name="a_ee_params"></a>
 For non-EET playthroughs, you can adjust certain parameters to reflect actions that CHARNAME took in a prior game of the series.
 The parameters file is %MOD_FOLDER%/bg2/lca_bg2_params.txt.
 Open it and make any desired changes prior to installing the LCA mod.